hn3000/minesweep/README.md

 The [jsbin] contained a convenient JS object with some imgur links and as a first step I wrote some code to render a table full of img elements, just so I could have a look at the images.
-Seeing the images after just a minute or so seemed to confirm that it should be easy enought and I continued noodling around with the jsbin.
+Seeing the images after just a minute or so seemed to confirm that it should be easy enough and I continued noodling around with the jsbin for a while.

-I was interrupted a few times and did not track the time it took me to get to the "1h" version exactly, but it can't have been more than an hour and 10 minutes.
+I was interrupted a few times and did not track the time exactly, that it took me to get to the "1h" version, but it can't have been more than about an hour and 10 minutes.

 My implementation went like this: